GLG 3.7 Release: New Features and

 the mouse can move without erasing the currently displayed tooltip,

-The resource can be changed from the default value (5) to 1 for precise
+movement.
+The resource can be changed from the default value (5) to

 that have no extension.
 The default setting can be configured

 toolbar icon is now enabled in all editors by default.

 The Undo menu option now

 appears as a separate top-level menu, which allows to keep the state

 of the editing dialogs when performing an undo operation.